 The 2016 Indianapolis Prize Winner - CARL JONES

-A conservation pioneer, leader and hero, Professor Carl Jones exemplifies what it means to truly save a species from extinction.
+A conservation pioneer, leader and hero, Dr. Carl Jones exemplifies what it means to truly save a species from extinction.

 Passionate about animals since childhood and inspired by the famous British conservationist Gerry Durrell, Carl has dedicated his life and career to restoring endangered animal populations and habitat, approaching conservation with a clear understanding of the necessary balance within an ecosystem.
 He is responsible for developing and leading successful recoveries for reptiles, mammals and birds, including the pink pigeon, echo parakeet and, most famously, the Mauritius kestrel.
 Carl brought the total population of the rarest bird on the planet from only four individuals to nearly 400 over the course of a decade.